tsmtzs/humanSoundSculpture/README.md

 The `SuperCollider` script of the piece is started by a `systemd` service.

 ## Prepare a performance
-Direct to [software-setup](SOFTWARE-SETUP.md) to find out the details of configuring the software components of the piece.
-Other details for a perfomance can be found in [PREPARATION](PREPARATION.md).
-If you realized a public performance and you would like to mention it here, please, refer to [PERFOMANCES](PERFOMANCES.md).
+The document [software-setup](SOFTWARE-SETUP.md) describes the necessary steps required for configuring the software components of the piece.
+Other details about a perfomance can be found in [PREPARATION](PREPARATION.md).
+If you realized a public performance and you would like to mention it here, please, refer to [PERFORMANCES](PERFORMANCES.md).

 ## Contribute
 This project is open to contribution.
 Please direct to [CONTRIBUTING](CONTRIBUTING.md) for more details.